 - There are many sites online that allow you to link all of your accounts onto a single dashboard tracker.
 This is an incredibly effective way to track your monthly cash flow.

-- I have used many of these programs and I find Mint and Personal Capital to be very intuitive and informative (not to mention free).
+- I have used many of these programs and I find Personal Capital and Mintto be very intuitive and informative (not to mention free).
 You might be surprised at some of the trends you will find!

 - Clarity Money is a new interesting program out there that helps you keep track of bills.